Franchise: The Legend of Zelda aka: The Legendof Zelda

 Enter dungeon.
 Get item.
 Beat boss with item.
 Use item to enter next dungeon.
 Repeat.

-And there's the other formula of "visit three dungeons, villain gains upper hand/escapes, visit 3-7 more dungeons, final boss" that has been present since A Link To the Past.Skyward Sword mixed things a little by making the outside of the dungeons just as complex as the inside.
+And there's the other formula of "visit three dungeons, villain gains upper hand/escapes, visit three to seven more dungeons, final boss" that has been present since A Link To the Past.Skyward Sword mixed things a little by making the outside of the dungeons just as complex as the inside.
 However, critics and fans don't agree whether that changes the pattern in a meaningful way or not.

 Super Drowning Skills: In the 2D games Link cannot touch water without certain items or he'll drown.
 Taken to the logical extreme in Oracle of Ages where you needed two separate items in game for two different depths of water.